dizcza/pytorch-sm30-docker/README.md

 [![](https://img.shields.io/docker/image-size/dizcza/pytorch-sm30/latest?label=latest)](https://hub.docker.com/r/dizcza/pytorch-sm30/tags)

-This Dockerfile serves the latest pytorch and torchvision for the sm\_30 NVIDIA architecture (compute capability 3.0).
+This Dockerfile serves the latest possible pytorch (v1.10.2) and torchvision (v0.11.3) that could be compiled for the sm\_30 NVIDIA architecture (compute capability 3.0).

 CUDA 10.2 cuDNN 7.

 ## Usage

 Pre-built images are served on the dockerhub.
-The builds are passing even though GitHub shows them as failed (in red) because of the timeout (it takes >3 hours to build the image).

 ```
 docker run -it --gpus all dizcza/pytorch-sm30 python